 You Said I'm What?
 Five years ago, I took a job as an Executive Secretary at a large healthcare organization.
 At first, I was enthusiastic about learning a new job and maybe meeting new people, but as time went on, I could detect that the people who I worked with weren't the same type of people I had known at my previous jobs.
 I was fortunate to have worked with people who supported me, and many of the people I have worked with have remained good friends to this day.
 For starters, and I found out this later, that when I came on board, people were gunning for me to fail, because they didn't think I could fill the shoes of the woman who previously occupied the Executive Secretary job.

 Then, and I know this is going to sound hard to believe, but, in my previous jobs, I almost never, if ever, heard woman drop the F or C bomb in the workplace.
 Then there was Ann.
 Her real name has been concealed to protect the not so innocent.
 She was the secretary across the hall whose door was eight feet away from mine.
-My department and her department were suppose to work closely together.
-When ever I tried to talk to her about work, or become friendly, she would give me a downward stare, or a short, curt answer.
+My department and her department were supposed to work closely together.
+Whenever I tried to talk to her about work, or become friendly, she would give me a downward stare, or a short, curt answer.
 But, I tried to remain professional and not go carnival freak crazy on her.
 In the five years I worked there, Ann never once, ever, darkened my doorway to socialize.
 I managed to get one Merry Christmas out of her.
 I was working there when she had her son.
 Prior to his birth, she had a baby shower and invited many co-workers.
 Take three guesses, and the first two don't count who didn't get invited to the baby shower.
 She didn't even give me a chance to share in her joy of having the baby she always wanted.